faoezg/QuadrupedA1Controller/README.md

 ros2 run ros_gz_a1_controller pose_pub_gui
 ```

 You can also control the robot using torque commands.
-To switch between torque/position control add "use_force_ctrl=True"(default is False) when launching the simulation.
+To switch between torque/position control add "use_force_ctrl=True"(default: False) when launching the simulation.